eoas-ubc/eoas-ubc.github.io/docs/jupyterbooks.md

 ## 1. Getting started

-Instructions for installing the book-making package are in the **Install Jupyter Book** section of the [introduction page](https://jupyterbook.org/intro.html).
+### 1.1 Installing packages

+Install the Jupyter Book package using instructions on the package documentation [Overview](https://jupyterbook.org/start/overview.html) page.

-Instructions for installing the `ghp-import` package for pushing your finished book to a GitHub-based website are [here](https://jupyterbook.org/start/publish.html#publish-your-book-online-with-github-pages).
+Install the `ghp-import` package for pushing your finished book to a GitHub-based website using the Jupyter Book documentation's [Publish Your Book Online](https://jupyterbook.org/start/publish.html#publish-your-book-online-with-github-pages) page.

-### Content
+### 1.2 Content

 The book's content is built using MarkDown files (`.md`) or Jupyter notebook files (`.ipynb`), one for each page.
 Some special text files are also needed specifying layout, the table of contents and references.
 Mathematics (including numbering for equations) can be inline or in blocks and is written using [LaTeX-style mathematics](https://jupyterbook.org/content/math.html) in your Markdown files.

-### Images
+### 1.3 Images

 A choice of syntaxes is available for [including images](https://jupyterbook.org/content/figures.html).
 Some syntax options explained there are more versatile that others, so use trial and error to ensure your images appear as expected.
 For example, this inline HTML approach below doesn't seem to keep track of image locations properly: